uw-cmg/StructOpt/docs/parameters.rst

                      "kwargs": kwargs_N}
     }

-The string for *mutation_i*,  is the name of the mutation one wants to use.
-The probability *p_i* is the probability of the mutation occuring on every individual in the population. *p_i* values should sum to any value between 0 and 1. *kwargs_i* are dictionaries that input the kwargs to the mutation function one is using.
+The string for *mutation_i*,  is the name of the mutation being used.
+The probability *p_i* is the probability of the mutation occuring on every individual in the population. *p_i* values should sum to any value between 0 and 1. *kwargs_i* are dictionaries that input the kwargs to the mutation function being used.
 These will be specific to the function and can be found in their help function.

-In addition to specifying the mutations you want to use, the ``mutations`` dictionary takes three special kwargs: ``preserve_best``, ``keep_original``, and ``keep_original_best``.
+In addition to specifying the mutations to use, the ``mutations`` dictionary takes three special kwargs: ``preserve_best``, ``keep_original``, and ``keep_original_best``.
 Setting ``preserve_best`` to ``true``, means the highest fitness individual will **never** be mutated.
-Setting ``keep_original`` to ``true`` means mutations will be applied to copies of individuals, not the individual itself.
-This means, the original individual is not changed through a mutation. ``keep_original_best`` applies ``keep_original`` to only the best individual.
+Setting ``keep_original`` to ``true`` means mutations will be applied to copies of individuals, not the individuals themselves.
+This means the original individual is not changed during a mutation. ``keep_original_best`` applies ``keep_original`` to only the best individual.

-The currently implemented mutations are shown below.
+The currently implemented mutations can be found in the ``structopt/*/individual/mutations`` folders depending on the structure typing being used.
 Note in all functions, the first argument is the atomic structure, which inserted by the optimizer.
 The user defines all of the other kwargs *after* the first input.

-.. autofunction:: structopt.common.individual.mutations.swap_positions

-.. autofunction:: structopt.common.individual.mutations.swap_species

-.. autofunction:: structopt.common.individual.mutations.rotate_atoms

-.. autofunction:: structopt.common.individual.mutations.rotate_all

-.. autofunction:: structopt.common.individual.mutations.permutation

-.. autofunction:: structopt.common.individual.mutations.rattle

-.. autofunction:: structopt.cluster.individual.mutations.move_atoms

-.. autofunction:: structopt.cluster.individual.mutations.move_surface_atoms

-.. autofunction:: structopt.cluster.individual.mutations.rotate_cluster

-.. autofunction:: structopt.cluster.individual.mutations.twist

-.. autofunction:: structopt.cluster.individual.mutations.swap_core_shell

-.. autofunction:: structopt.cluster.individual.mutations.rich2poor

-.. autofunction:: structopt.cluster.individual.mutations.poor2rich

-.. autofunction:: structopt.cluster.individual.mutations.move_surface_defects

-.. autofunction:: structopt.cluster.individual.mutations.enrich_surface

-.. autofunction:: structopt.cluster.individual.mutations.enrich_bulk

-.. autofunction:: structopt.cluster.individual.mutations.enrich_surface_defects

-.. autofunction:: structopt.cluster.individual.mutations.enrich_surface_facets

 Relaxations
 ===========

-Relaxations performs a local relaxation to the atomic structure before evaluating their fitness.
+Relaxations perform a local relaxation to the atomic structure before evaluating their fitness.
 This is typically done after crossover and mutation operators are applied.

-Relaxations differ than the previous operations in that they require varying amounts of resources.
+Relaxations differ from the previous operations in that they require varying amounts of resources.
 Hence, a subsequent section, Parallelization, will introduce ways to run your job with varying levels of parallel performance.

 Relaxations are given as a dictionary entry defined by the ``relaxations`` key in the input file.
 The structure of these dictionaries is shown below.